Frequently Asked Questions

 How can I find out more about the HCIM program?
 Can I visit campus or sit in on a class?

-Prospective students are encouraged to attend one of our monthly virtual information sessions.
+Prospective students are encouraged to attend one of our periodic virtual information sessions.
 The schedule of information sessions is available here.
 Applicants who live in the DC Metro area are also welcome to attend the iSchool's annual Open House in October.
-To arrange an individual campus visit or to inquire about visiting a class, please contact the HCIM program coordinator.
+To arrange an individual campus visit or to inquire about visiting a class, please contact the HCIM program manager.

 Questions About Faculty